Last Updated on March 25, 2021 by Maggie Sutton

 - While not required by law, it is encouraged that other military members render salutes to recipients.
 This is out of respect and courtesy, regardless of rank and if they are in uniform.

 National Medal of Honor Day is not a federal holiday.
 Therefore, it doesn’t cause governmental institutions to close in observance.
 Places like the U.S. Post Office, schools, and banks remain open.

 Military bases, ceremonies, and communities hold celebrations to commemorate, though.
 The President might decide to pay a visit to one or more recipients of the award to pay their respects.
 Many people visit Arlington National Cemetery on March 25th to honor the sacrifice of the brave soldiers.

-Citizens can observe the holiday without going to a ceremony by flying the United States flag at their homes and businesses.
+Citizens can observe the holiday by flying the United States flag at their homes and businesses.
 They can also donate or support organizations and museums that honor veterans.
 An excellent way to honor a fallen Medal of Honor recipient is to adopt the gravesite of one of the heroes who may not have anyone to care for it anymore.